Antonio Tamburini (racing driver)

-Antonio Tamburini (born 15 September 1966) is a former Italian racing driver.
+Antonio Tamburini (born 15 September 1966) is an Italian former racing driver.
 He has competed in various single-seater and touring car championships before retiring in 1998.
 He tested Formula One car for AGS in 1991, as well as raced for Andrea Moda Formula in non-championship Formula One Indoor Trophy the same year.

-Although he was competitive, his career was overshadowed by other contemporary Italian drivers such as Gabriele Tarquini, Fabrizio Giovanardi and Sandro Montani.
+Although he was competitive, Tamburini's career was overshadowed by other contemporary Italian drivers such as Gabriele Tarquini, Fabrizio Giovanardi and Sandro Montani.